We gave her a different name to us.

-Alice is an arresting solo play about otherness, Azerbaijani-British identity, and the power that comes from creating our own personal myths to define who we are.
+The first production in the UK to explore Azerbaijani-British identity, Alice is an arresting solo play questioning the power of creating our own personal myths to define who we are.

-Written and performed by Emily Renée and presented by Klein Blue (Are There Female Gorillas?, ★★★★ Spy in the Stalls, Brighton Fringe Festival, Camden People’s Theatre Calm Down, Dear Festival)Book Now
+Alice is written and performed by Emily Renée (Yesterday dir.
+Danny Boyle; Endeavour ITV; Victoria ITV) and presented by Klein Blue (Are There Female Gorillas? ★★★★ Spy in the Stalls, Brighton Fringe Festival, CPT), with direction and dramaturgy from Tamar Saphra (Resident Director, Almeida Theatre).Book Now

 Emily Renée is a writer and performer from London.
 As a writer, her work centres on language and immigrant identity in the context of British culture.
 Her play Modern Love was selected as part of the Pleasance Theatre’s Litmus Fest and her short film Postcards From London was produced for the Tate Gallery’s Impressionists in London exhibition.
 She has been long-listed for the Old Vic 12 and was selected for the Modern Tales talent scheme.
 As an actor, her credits include Yesterday (dir.
 Danny Boyle), Endeavour (ITV), Victoria (ITV) and Jupiter Ascending (dir.
 The Wachowskis).